whiskyechobravo/kerko/docs/guides.md

 ## Translating KerkoApp

-Although most user interface messages come from Kerko, KerkoApp also has its own separate translation file.
+Although most user interface messages come from Kerko, KerkoApp also has messages of its own, and thus its own separate translation file.

 KerkoApp translations are managed with [Babel](http://babel.pocoo.org).